tyseraph/neutron_reaction/README.md

 - Basic test structure using `pytest`
 - Nuclide selection page displays an interactive N–Z chart where each nuclide is drawn as a colored block.
-Selected nuclides are highlighted and listed beneath the chart
+Selected nuclides are highlighted and listed beneath the chart.
+The page also provides a link to the [IAEA NUBASE](https://www-nds.iaea.org/relnsd/nubase/nubase_min.html) table for reference when picking nuclides

 ## Getting Started